 The Inside Singers

-June 29, 2016 was the official launch of the fundraising campaign for the documentary Daniel Kolen has been working on for 2 years, THE INSIDE SINGERS.
-It’s a film about a groundbreaking Inside/Outside choir program in a large medium security prison in Iowa.
-He learned about it because his mom is one of the outside volunteers.
+THE INSIDE SINGERS is a film about the Oakdale Choir, a groundbreaking Inside/Outside choir program in a large medium security prison in Iowa.
+Kolen learned about it because his mom is one of the outside volunteers.

-Check out the film’s first 3 minutes and learn more on the IndieGogo page: https://igg.me/at/TheInsideSingers
+Check out the film’s first 3 minutes at this link.

 Nearly every week since 2009, around 30 inmates (the Inside Singers) and 30 outside volunteers (the Outside Singers) compose original songs, share written reflections, and perform together at the Oakdale Prison for incarcerated audiences and outside guests.
 The film follows several of the inmates who are in the group.